spatialstatisticsupna/Confounding_article/README.md

   This R script contains the necessary functions to reproduce all the figures and tables of the data analysis section of the present work.
 The fitted models with INLA and PQL can be download from

+# References
+Adin, A., Goicoa, T., Hodges, J.S., Schnell, P., and Ugarte, M.D.
+(2020).
+Alleviating confounding in spatio-temporal areal models with an application on crimes against women in India. https://arxiv.org/abs/2003.01946